rbenv/rbenv/README.md

     $ rbenv init
     ~~~

    Follow the printed instructions to [set up rbenv shell integration](#how-rbenv-hooks-into-your-shell).
-   This is the step that will make running `ruby` "see" the Ruby version that
-   you choose with rbenv.

 3. Close your Terminal window and open a new one so your changes take
    effect.